CSC-510-G7/Sentimental-Analyzer-Pro/README.md

 ---
 <a name="roadmap"></a>
 ## Roadmap and Progress

 ### Past Achievement(Previous Work)
-- [x] Live Sentiment Analysis Feature inclusion
-- [x] News Analysis Feature inclusion
-- [x] Fixed and enhanced Amazon Product Analysis
-- [x] Unit Tests were written and Test Coverage was improved

-### Current Achievements
-☑️  Implement User Authentication to store the login history of each User<br>
+- [x]Implement User Authentication to store the login history of each User<br>
-☑️  Visualize the sentiment distribution by each user comment for product analysis<br>
+- [x]Visualize the sentiment distribution by each user comment for product analysis<br>
-☑️  Upgraded news analysis by transitioning from Google Search to Google News scraping, yielding more relevant insights<br>
+- [x]Upgraded news analysis by transitioning from Google Search to Google News scraping, yielding more relevant insights<br>
-☑️  UI Improvement for enriching User interaction with the Application<br>
-☑️  Enhance the Product Analysis by considering the number of users rated for each Product!<br>
-☑️  Documentation Improvement for reflecting project's value accurately<br>
-☑️  Addition of Builds and Workflows for better development activities<br>
-☑️  Public facing webpage to get feedbacks, Raise and handle issues, Discuss & Grow with enthusiasts and supportive community<br>
+- [x]Public facing webpage to get feedbacks, Raise and handle issues, Discuss & Grow with enthusiasts and supportive community<br>
-☑️  Docker-Ready Deployment for seamless deployment across any platform with our containerized solution<br>
+- [x]Docker-Ready Deployment for seamless deployment across any platform with our containerized solution<br>
-☑️  Intelligent Caching System to reduce redundant API calls<br>
+- [x]Intelligent Caching System to reduce redundant API calls<br>
-☑️  Intelligent Caching System to reduce redundant API calls<br>
+- [x]Intelligent Caching System to reduce redundant API calls<br>
-☑️  Process multiple texts simultaneously with our new batch analysis feature<br>
+- [x]Process multiple texts simultaneously with our new batch analysis feature<br>

+### Current Improvements
+- [x] Enhanced User Interface for better user experience
+- [x] Added profile management mechanism for users to update their profiles
+- [x] Implemented privacy policy to ensure user data protection
+- [x] Introduced "Right to be Forgotten" feature allowing users to delete their data
+- [x] Provided opt-out options for users who do not wish to participate
+- [x] Enabled "Delete My Data" feature for users to remove their data from the system
+- [x] Developed analysis history feature to track user interactions
+- [x] Established a user data storage mechanism

 ### Future Scope
+- [ ] Remote Server Access
+  - Access the service from anywhere!
+  - Key into each of the website’s functions remotely with an API!

-- [ ] Advanced Analytics which include emotion detection, comparision tools and auto-generated reports
+- [ ] Data Management
+  - Group your analyses into exportable datasets and summarize the results.

-- [ ] Enable users to compare sentiment across different brands or products
+- [ ] Real-Time Text Analysis
+  - Type or paste text into a live window for instant sentiment analysis!

-- [ ] Allow users to train sentiment models specific to their industry or needs
+- [ ] Topical Analysis
+  - Input a topic to scrape for on news or social media platforms to see the general sentiment of discussion surrounding that topic.

 ---
 <a name="casestudy"></a>